 A: Yes.
 Our platform is designed to run multiple stablecoins that will be collateralized independently from each other.

 Q: Will the MOC, DOC, and BPRO be available on traditional crypto exchanges?

-A: We will operate our own decentralized exchange (TEX) and also plan to be listed on exchanges that will also act as secondary markets for the leveraged tokens.
+A: We will operate our own decentralized token exchange (TEX) and also plan to be listed on exchanges that will also act as secondary markets.

 Q: How will the collateral and peg stability be audited?